 Should I see a doctor after a fall?

-- Maybe you can hobble around the house but you may need medication to control pain or to prevent an infection from a cut or scrape
+- Maybe you can hobble around the house, but you may need medication to control pain or prevent an infection from a cut or scrape.

-- You pulled or strained a muscle to the extent it limits the mobility of a joint.
-If this is not taken care of it can lead to further pain and even worse…another fall!
+- You pulled or strained a muscle which limits the mobility of a joint.
+If this is not taken care of, it can lead to further pain and, even worse, another fall!